How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 What Is Homeschooling?
 How Does It Work?

-Parents who homeschool are essentially taking on the primary responsibility for educating their own children.
-To begin homeschooling in most states, you’ll need to somehow register with the Department of Education informing them that you will be responsible for your child’s education that year.
+Parents who homeschool are taking on the primary responsibility for educating their own children.
+To begin homeschooling in most states, you’ll need to register with the Department of Education informing them that you will be responsible for your child’s education that year.

-After you make sure you comply with all your local laws, your next step is to choose your curriculum.
+Your next step is to choose your curriculum.
 This can be fun, but it can also be daunting.
 The good news is that there are so many great options now.
 Of course, the bad news is that there are SO many great options now!

-Of course, I am a fan of Sonlight curriculum, so I would highly recommend that you begin your search there.
+Of course, I am a fan of Sonlight Curriculum, so I would highly recommend that you begin your search there.
 After you get your curriculum, set your start date, arm yourself with pencils and paper, and you’re ready to go!

 Two sisters share a book